orris27/computer_science_notes/english/writing.md

 42. 有创造力的: be creative = be innovative = think out of the box = be forward-thinking
 43. 剥夺: deprive sb. of sth.
 44. 来自: from, derive from(`those lines may derive from decomposition of a died dinosaur's skin`)
+45. 导致: cause sth / sb to do sth

 ### education
 1. 获得更多知识: acquire/ gain a wide range of knowledge beyond textbooks, have access to knowledge, develop an in-depth understanding of the reading material, consolidate knowledge, update their knowledge and skills, absorb new knowledge, keep pace with the changing business world